Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 ### PyPI or CPAN for Mininet

-For this part of project, my plan is to use the existing Python packaging system for Mininet and build a PyPI clone just for Mininet modules.
+For this part of project, my plan is to use the existing Python packaging system (based on `distribute`) for Mininet and build a PyPI clone just for Mininet modules.

 The benefits of doing this are:
 - Module dependencies can already be defined in the packaging system